8go/matrix-commander/README.md

                         Optionally, --access-token can be used to overwrite the access token from credentials (if needed).
 See tests/test-rest.sh for an example.
+  --set-avatar SET_AVATAR
+                        Set the avatar MXC resource used by matrix-commander.
+                        Provide one MXC URI that looks like this 'mxc://example.com/SomeStrangeUriKey'..
+  --get-avatar [GET_AVATAR ...]
+                        Get the avatar MXC resource used by matrix-commander, or one or multiple other users.
+Specify zero or more user ids.
+If no user id is specified, the avatar of {PROG_WITHOUT_EXT} will be fetched.
+If one or more user ids are given, the avatars of these users will be fetched.
+As response both MXC URI as well as URL will be printed.
   --whoami              Print the user id used by matrix-commander (itself).
                         One can get this information also by looking at the credentials file.